smscully/python-aws-scripts/terraform-aws-test-env/README.md

 + EC2 Instance

 ### Security Group Configuration
-The Security Group is configured with the rules below, which allow SSH (port 22) ingress traffic.
+The Security Group is configured with the rule below, which allows SSH (port 22) inbound traffic.
 Because security groups are stateful, no corresponding outbound rule is required.

 |Type|Protocol|Port Range|Source/Destination|
 |----|--------|----------|------------------|